This page is about Ken Grubb, the founder of Turkey Central. If you want to learn about Turkey Central, see the page

-As an investigator: Investigators don't personally witness the crimes and incidents they investigate.
-They may not be subject matter experts in what they investigate.
-A good investigator collects evidence and information from others, then objectively reports it.
-They find and vet witnesses and subject matter experts who later testify in court.
-In the meantime, the investigator's report provides government officials (usually prosecutors) an accurate and objective assessment of an event or situation.
+As an investigator: A good investigator collects evidence and information from others, then objectively reports it.
+They interview witnesses and subject matter experts who later testify in court.
+The investigator's report provides government officials an accurate and objective account of an event or situation.

-That's my life's work.
-Not just in my past life as an investigator but now, as a part of Turkey Central.
-If you're traveling to Turkey or intend to live in Turkey, you need somebody like me.
+You need someone like me.
 I'm your personal detective, your finder of fact.
 I go to the original sources of information—Turkish laws and procedural rules, Turkish government officials, subject matter experts, and people who have personally experienced what I'm writing about.
-I don't report hearsay, and I check and double-check everything I hear.
-I have the connections to get the information you need and the tenacity, as we say in the business, to "follow every lead to its logical conclusion until all leads are exhausted."
+I don't report hearsay.
+I double-check everything I hear.
+As we say in the business, I "follow every lead to its logical conclusion until all leads are exhausted."

-As a teacher: Being an investigator taught me to collect information and report it objectively.
-Teaching taught me to put myself in the position of a student.
-"Easy reading makes for hard writing," the saying goes.
-No matter how difficult to explain a topic may be, I do my best to make my articles, and my forum posts, as informative and concise as possible.
+As a teacher: Teaching taught me to put myself in the position of the student.
+I do my best to make my guides and replies in the forums as informative, concise, and easy to understand as possible.

 - Antalya, where I live now.

-I've also visited every city and town along the Mediterranean coast from Hatay to Çanakkale, and also Istanbul, Ankara, Eskişehir, Konya, and many other cities and towns further inland, not to mention the Cappadocia region.
-So I know what it's like to live and travel in Turkey.
+I've visited every city and town along the Mediterranean coast from Hatay to Çanakkale, and also Istanbul, Ankara, Eskişehir, Konya, and other cities and towns further inland, including the Cappadocia region.
+I know what it's like to live and travel in Turkey.